Ashu-hub/All-About-Java/Concurrency.md

 # Volatile
 	It is a access specifier, used only for variables.
 This specifier ensures variable visibilty to all other threads.
 	Visibility: It means that changes made by one thread to shared data are visible to other threads.
-	Volatile variables are loaded in shared memory, not in the local memory.
+	Volatile variables are loaded in shared memory, not in the local memory, thats how it can able to give Visibility feature.

 # AtomicInteger:
 	Supppose there is a variable, int i = 0;